Component Usage

 If you think you need to use any of the filters below, it is best to contact your Datacroft support for the best strategy.
 The following is not an exhaustive explanation.

-If you have a huge account that goes beyond the maximum allowed components per Component Usage run (7500 workspaces and 35000 components), or if you want to gain speed by just concentrating on certain component types (e.g. "only segments and calculated metrics"), you can limit the data via the "Component Usage Tab Filter" settings in the "config" tab (it is not required to fill in all fields):
+If you have a huge account that goes beyond the maximum allowed components per Component Usage run (7500 workspaces), or if you want to gain speed by just concentrating on certain component types (e.g. "only segments and calculated metrics"), you can limit the data via the "Component Usage Tab Filter" settings in the "config" tab (it is not required to fill in all fields):

 In this example, we are telling the Component Usage generator ...

-• and a maximum of 5k workspaces matching the other filters
+to check a maximum of 5k workspaces matching the other filters.

 The maximum applies per run.
 So you could do the first run for 5'000 Workspaces with modification dates in this year, and then change those dates to last year for the second run and thus get matches in all your 8'000 Workspaces.